Hosted by "Christine's Home & Travel Adventures"

 Indeed it is a whole new world, it is the reproductive area of each flower you see.

 Biology is not merely a science of life.
 It is a gift to discover how life finds a way.
+Let me share something with you.

 Back in California, about late 90s, as a new gardener, I was naturally curious about all the different colors in this one plant.
 I bought a candy striped one, a yellow, burgundy and white.